anna-dor-plumsail/documents-docs/source/document-generation/xlsx/charts.rst

 .. image:: ../../_static/img/document-generation/pie-chart-result.png
     :alt: Pie chart result

-.. _clustered-columns-charts:
+.. _clustered-column-charts:

-Clustered columns charts
+Clustered column charts
 ------------------------

-In this section, using the data from the same JSON object as we used in the previous `pie charts example <./charts.html#pie-charts>`_ we will create a table with countries coffee production by years and build a clustered columns chart.
+In this section, using the data from the same JSON object as we used in the previous `pie charts example <./charts.html#pie-charts>`_ we will create a table with countries coffee production by years and build a clustered column chart.

 This is how our result document will look like:

 .. image:: ../../_static/img/document-generation/clustered-columns-chart-result-small.png
-    :alt: Clustered columns result
+    :alt: clustered column result

-You can download the source document and the result document for this example in the `pie and clustered columns charts demo <./demos.html#tables>`_.
+You can download the source document and the result document for this example in the `pie and clustered column charts demo <./demos.html#pie-and-clustered-column-charts>`_.
 Description of the example is below.

 JSON representation of the object: